nf-core/tools/docs/lint_errors.md

     * Must have the command `nf-core lint ${GITHUB_WORKSPACE}`.
     * Must have the command `markdownlint ${GITHUB_WORKSPACE} -c ${GITHUB_WORKSPACE}/.github/markdownlint.yml`.

-3. `branch.yml`: Ensures that pull requests to the protected `master` branch are coming from the correct branch
+3. `branch.yml`: Ensures that pull requests to the protected `master` branch are coming from the correct branch when a PR is opened against the _nf-core_ repository.
     * Must be turned on for `pull_request` to `master`.

       ```yaml